Antarctic fur seal: Description

 The fur seal is a midsized pinniped with a relatively long neck and pointed muzzle compared with others in the family.
 The nose does not extend much past the mouth, the external ears are long, prominent, and naked at the tip.
 Adults have very long vibrissae, particularly males, up to 35 to 50 cm.
 The fore flippers are about one-third, and hind flippers slightly more than one-fourth of the total length.

 Adult males are dark brown in colour.
 Females and juveniles tend to be paler, almost grey with lighter undersides.
 Colour patterns are highly variable, and scientists reported that some hybridization between Subantarctic and Antarctic fur seals has occurred.
 Pups are dark brown at birth, almost black in color.
 However, a very small number of partially leucistic Antarctic fur seals have been found.

 Males are substantially larger than females.
-Males grow up to 2 m (6.5 ft) long and with a mean weigh of 133 kg (293 lb).
+Males grow up to 2 m (6.5 ft) long and with a mean weight of 133 kg (293 lb).
 Females reach 1.4 m (4.6 ft) with a mean weight of 34 kg (74.9 lb).
 At birth, mean standard length is 67.4 cm (58–66) and mass is 5.9 kg (4.9–6.6) in males and 5.4 kg (4.8–5.9) in females.

 Antarctic fur seals live up to 20 years with a maximum observed for female of 24.

 Distribution

 Antarctic fur seals are believed to be the most abundant species of fur seal.
 The largest congregation occurs on the island of South Georgia in the southern Atlantic Ocean, which holds approximately 95% of the global population.
 The current best estimate of the South Georgia population is between 4.5 and 6.2 million animals.
 Bouvet Island has the second largest population with 46,834 animals.
-However, there are regional differences in population trends: some colonies are increasing in size (e.g. Kerguelen Islands, McDonald Islands), some are stable (e.g. Macquarie Island, Heard islands), and some are showing a decrease (e.g. Bouvet Island).
+However, there are regional differences in population trends: some colonies are increasing in size (e.g. Kerguelen Islands, McDonald Islands), some are stable (e.g. Macquarie Island, Heard Islands), and some are showing a decrease (e.g. Bouvet Island).

 Antarctic fur seals have a circumpolar distribution and breed from 61° S to the Antarctic Convergence.
 Breeding colonies are found at South Georgia and the South Sandwich Islands, South Orkney Islands, South Shetland Islands and Bouvet Island in the Southern Atlantic Ocean; Marion Island, Crozet Islands, Kerguelen and Heard Island in the Southern Indian Ocean; and Macquarie Island in the Southern Pacific Ocean.
 During winter, Antarctic fur seals range widely from the Antarctic continent to the Falkland Islands, and southern Argentina reaching as far as the Mar del Plata and Gough Island.